 The hours you spend working while not getting paid are hours you could spend working for another client and getting paid.
 You’re not a full-time employee with the luxury of always getting paid no matter how much or how little you work.
 Your time is your business.
 You must set boundaries in order to keep your sanity, maximize your profits, and stay happy.
 I now use an out of office notification when I’m unavailable to contract or I’m pushing my hourly limit.

 4) Never stop networking.
 Once you start contracting at a particular firm, you will inevitably receive a lot more inquiries from other firms in the same space.
 If you do good enough work, people will take notice through word of mouth, meetups, through your online profile on LinkedIn.
 Go to all happy hour functions.
 Attend client events when you can.
 Never stop networking at meetups.
 There’s this virtuous FOMO effect where other companies want to also hire you once they see what you’re up to.

-I’ve received a half dozen inquiries from other companies for my services that I’ve turned down in 2014 and 2015.
+I’ve received a half dozen inquiries from other companies for my services that I’ve turned down in 2018.
 Feel free to contract with multiple companies at once.
 You don’t get benefits, so you have every right to earn what you can to pay for your expenses and save for retirement.

 5) Know your worth.
 Before highlighting your rate, do as much market research as possible beforehand.
 It’s an unnatural feeling to charge by the hour, day, or week if you’re used to getting paid based on an annual salary.
 My sense is many contractors undercharge what they are truly worth.
 They forget that because a company doesn’t have to pay benefits, it is saving roughly 30% by not hiring you full-time.
 As a result, you should charge at least 30% more for your services to make up for the lack of benefits, if not much more.